By Cat, Sept 2015 (Photo, right, from Wikimedia Commons)

 - Marinating the fruit in a small amount of rum, brandy or liqueur, with a bit of sugar or maple syrup, as in the Cherry-Apricot Flan.
 I highly recommend doing this.
 After removing the fruit to the baking pan, the marinade is then added to the egg mixture before pouring over the fruit.
 If I have the time, I let it marinate in the fridge overnight before making the clafoutis.

 - Adding nuts near the end of baking time, as in Plum Clafoutis with Almonds, adds a flavor and texture nuance, providing a bit of crunch to the dessert.
 If you use this method, I highly recommend using sprouted or pre-soaked nuts.
+OR you can make a thin crust with my Almond & Coconut Flour Crust.

 - Dust top with powdered sugar after baking and cooling.
 I prefer Unrefined Powdered Sugar: Make Your Own.